 If you are unsure about how to resolve your shower leak, our team will provide professional advice on the best solution for your leaking shower.
 Call us today to discuss your needs or simply take a minute to send us your details using our quick and easy request a quote form.
 We will endeavour to get back to you within 24 hours.

-As an add-on to our Shower sealing and waterproofing packages, we can repair or replace any leaking, worn out or dated tapware and faulty spindles.
+We can repair or replace any leaking, worn out or dated tapware and faulty spindles.
 We also have plumbers on-board to address any additional plumbing issues with your shower.